In This Article

 “Alternating between moisture and protein—and not overdosing on either—is the most important thing when it comes to caring for blonde hair no matter how long it’s been since your last appointment or how severe any damage is,” Dueñas explained to me as I sat in her chair.
 “I also personally recommend finding shampoos and conditioners that are free of sulfates, which can eventually strip and dry out the hair.
 The ultimate shampoo ritual will be alternating between a sulfate-free, protein-rich formula and a sulfate-free, moisture-rich formula and not going too long between washes, which can lead to dry, brittle ends.”

-Not only is it hard to keep blonde hair healthy, but it’s also difficult to stave off that inevitable brassiness.
+Not only is it hard to keep blonde hair healthy, but it’s also difficult to stave off that almost-inevitable brassiness.
 If you’re on major damage control, a purple shampoo isn’t a must, but if your blonde hair is on the healthier side and you’re looking to maintain the tone as much as possible post-salon visit, consider adding a purple shampoo to the mix.

 Now that my has my hair has come back to life, (albeit it always was and will be on the finer side of the spectrum), I make sure to incorporate a quality volumizing shampoo and conditioner as needed.
 It’s certainly not something you need to include if the main goal at the moment is to stop breakage and damage, but now that my hair is in a better place, I’ll use a volumizing duo before a night out or just when I feel like my hair could use a boost.
-This one by Show is a game changer, and it’s one of the only volumizing formulas I’ve found that maintains the integrity and health of my hair while maximizing body and fullness.
-(Plus, it’s currently the prettiest thing in my bathroom right now.)
+This one by Show is a game-changer, and it’s one of the only volumizing formulas I’ve found that maintains the integrity and health of my hair while maximizing body and fullness.
+(Plus, it’s currently the prettiest thing in my bathroom.)